A time of great change…

 - English, Mathematics, Mandatory Technology (woodwork, textile crafts, IT, gardening), PDHPE (social values, personal development, health, sport)

-- Music: choir, string and percussion ensembles
+- Music: choir, string and percussion ensembles and individual instrument tuition

 - Art: painting, drawing, modelling